 Determining the price of your ebook is a similar process to choosing a price for your print book; with a few key differences.
 Perhaps you have already priced your print book, and it’s currently being sold, or you may be just starting on your self-publishing journey and want to find the right price for your ebook and your print book.
 Whichever position you’re in, you need to know how to price your book and what strategies align with your goals.

 When considering converting your book into an ebook, there are multiple benefits.
 Readers get instant access to ebooks, and distributors don’t have to bother with supply chain delays.
-The most rewarding advantage, is that authors can receive higher compensation.
+The most rewarding advantage is that authors can receive higher compensation.
 Knowing the different ways in which your ebook can be sold is crucial to understanding how this compensation is achieved.
 We offer three main sales models to maximize your ebook distribution and profits; Retail, Library, and Institutional.
 We’ll dive into the methods and advantages of each model and learn how we can increase your ebook’s readership and earnings.

 Converting to an Ebook